Ophiuchus: Stars

 In April 2007, astronomers announced that the Swedish-built Odin satellite had made the first detection of clouds of molecular oxygen in space, following observations in the constellation Ophiuchus.
 The supernova of 1604 was first observed on 9 October 1604, near θ Ophiuchi.
 Johannes Kepler saw it first on 16 October and studied it so extensively that the supernova was subsequently called Kepler's Supernova.
 He published his findings in a book titled De stella nova in pede Serpentarii (On the New Star in Ophiuchus's Foot).
 Galileo used its brief appearance to counter the Aristotelian dogma that the heavens are changeless.
 It was a Type Ia supernova and the most recent Milky Way supernova visible to the unaided eye.
 In 2009 it was announced that GJ 1214, a star in Ophiuchus, undergoes repeated, cyclical dimming with a period of about 1.5 days consistent with the transit of a small orbiting planet.
-The planet's low density (about 40% that of Earth) suggests that the planet may have a substantial component of low-density gas—possibly hydrogen or steam.
-The proximity of this star to Earth (42 light years) makes it a tempting target for further observations.
+The planet's low density (about 40% that of Earth) suggests that the planet might have a substantial component of low-density gas—possibly hydrogen or steam.
+The proximity of this star to Earth (42 light years) makes it a feasible target for further observations.
 The host star emits X-rays which could have removed mass from the exoplanet.
 In April 2010, the naked-eye star ζ Ophiuchi was occulted by the asteroid 824 Anastasia.